ethyca/fidesops/docs/fidesops/docs/guides/saas_connectors.md

 # How-To: Connect to SaaS Applications

-In this section we'll cover

-- What is a SaaS connection?
-- What is a SaaS config schema?
-- How do you configure a SaaS connection?

 ## What is a SaaS connection?

 A SaaS (Software as a Service) connection is a connection type within Fidesops that allows a user to connect to a SaaS application (e.g., Mailchimp, Stripe, Slack, etc.) and execute data access and erasure requests against that application.
-These connections use functionality introduced in earlier sections (ConnectionConfigs, Datasets, Policies) but also introduce a new SaaS config specification to define how to connect to specific SaaS applications.
+These connections use functionality introduced in earlier sections ([ConnectionConfigs](database_connectors.md#creating-a-connectionconfig-object) and [Datasets](datasets.md)) but also use a new [SaaS configuration](saas_config.md) specification to define how to connect to specific SaaS applications.

 ## Supported SaaS applications